cody-bain/bpg/content/english/privacy-policy.md

 ## Text Message Campaign Data Selling
 If you sign up to receive text messages from us, we will not sell Personal Information collected specifically in connection with such service, including your mobile telephone number or consent data, to any third party, and we will not share such Personal Information with any third party for cross-context behavioral advertising or targeted advertising purposes.
 ## CONTACT US
-If you have any questions, concerns, or requests related to this Privacy Policy, please contact us at cody@bainpropertygroup.com
+If you have any questions, concerns, or requests related to this Privacy Policy, please contact us at cody@Bain Property Group, LLC.com

 Last Updated: 9/18/2024